nicklesimba/quick-kind-multus-whereabouts/README.md

 		`$ kubectl apply -f cni-install.yml`

-   - try to look at multus-cni upstream repo under /e2e for a more up to date version of cni-install.yml, maybe.
+   - try to look at [multus-cni upstream repo](https://github.com/k8snetworkplumbingwg/multus-cni) under `e2e/` for a more up to date version of cni-install.yml, maybe.

 4. Check that Whereabouts is working correctly.